MirRoR4s/MIT-6.031-Software-Construction/lecture/04-code-review.md

 In the `dayOfYear` example, the parameter `dayOfMonth` is reused to compute a very different value — the return value of the function, which is not the day of the month.

 Don’t reuse parameters, and don’t reuse variables.
-Variables are not a scarce resource in programming.
+Variables are not a scarce（稀有的） resource in programming.
 Introduce them freely, give them good names, and just stop using them when you stop needing them.
 You will confuse your reader if a variable that used to mean one thing suddenly starts meaning something different a few lines down.

-Not only is this an ease-of-understanding question, but it’s also a safety-from-bugs and ready-for-change question.
+Not only is this an ease-of-understanding question（易理解性问题）, but it’s also a safety-from-bugs and ready-for-change question.

 Method parameters, in particular, should generally be left unmodified.
 (This is important for being ready-for-change — in the future, some other part of the method may want to know what the original parameters of the method were, so you shouldn’t blow them away while you’re computing.)
 It’s a good idea to use `final` for method parameters, and as many other variables as you can.
 The `final` keyword says that the variable should never be reassigned, and the Java compiler will check it statically.
 For example: